-Ohio activists are racing to collect 413,488 valid signatures by July 1 to qualify a statewide ballot measure that would ban data centers requiring 25 megawatts or more.1 The initiative is the sharpest example of a broader tactical shift: after governors in Maine and South Dakota blocked or diluted legislative moratoriums, opponents of data center expansion are bypassing statehouses entirely and taking their case directly to voters.1
+Ohio activists spent the spring of 2026 trying to collect 413,488 valid signatures to qualify a statewide ballot measure that would ban data centers requiring 25 megawatts or more.1 They fell short.
+By June 22, 2026, the campaign organized as Conserve Ohio had gathered roughly 85,000 signatures and announced it would not file by the July 1 deadline, retargeting the measure for 2027 rather than the 2026 ballot (Scioto Post).
+[Updated June 2026] The miss does not blunt the broader tactical shift it belongs to: after governors in Maine and South Dakota blocked or diluted legislative moratoriums, opponents of data center expansion have been bypassing statehouses and taking their case directly to voters.1

 The Legislative Moratorium Track Keeps Hitting Walls